AlisonCG1/Accre_project/README.md

 ## The Advanced Computing Center for Research and Education

+ ** Special thanks to my classmates who were part of this project. **

 The Advanced Computing Center for Research and Education (ACCRE) is a computer cluster serving the high-performance computing needs of research for Vanderbilt University.
 In this data question, you will be analyzing data on jobs run on ACCRE's hardware.

 The computing resources in the ACCRE cluster are divided into nodes.
 Each node is equipped with some number of CPUs, and some of the nodes contain GPUs (graphical processing units).
 You have been provided a dataset, **accre-gpu-jobs-2022.csv**, which contains information on jobs submitted to ACCRE's GPU partitions.
 Traditionally GPUs were designed to power video games to perform calculations quickly.
 Because of the nature of their design, GPUs are being used more and more for non-graphics applications as well (e.g. for deep learning applications, molecular dynamics, image processing, and much more).